ibm-cloud-docs/vmware/vmware-vsphere-6.md

 **Features:**
 * Centralized control and visibility for all aspects within managed vSphere hosts and guest virtual machines.
-* Provides a single pane of glass interface view via the vCenter web client for compute network and storage management.
+* Provides a single pane of glass interface view through the vCenter web client for compute network and storage management.
 * Proactive Optimization.
 Enables allocation and optimization of resources for maximum efficiency across the vSphere hosts.
 * Extended management function for other integrated add-ons and services such as NSX, vRealize, vSAN, and Site Recovery Manager (SRM).
 * Monitoring, alerting, scheduling.
 Cloud admins can view events, alerts within the vCenter web client and configure scheduled actions.
-* Automation engine. vCenter is the engine that performs the tasks that are given to it via the vSphere API web interface.
-VMware vRealize Automation and vRealize Orchestration are examples of applications that drive vCenter actions via the VMware API.
+* Automation engine. vCenter is the engine that performs the tasks that are given to it through the vSphere API web interface.
+VMware vRealize Automation and vRealize Orchestration are examples of applications that drive vCenter actions through the VMware API.

 ## VMware NSX
 {: #vmware-nsx-features}